bfetler/project_management/README.md

 + Grumble to your coworkers.
 + Watch managers throw a temper tantrum.
 + Blame others.
 Blame yourself.
++ Go home, go to the gym, eat, sleep on it.
 + Ignore it and hope it will go away.
-+ Go home, go to the gym, eat, sleep on it.
-+ Other suggestions?

 Sound familiar?
 Has this happened before?

 Of course it has.
-Many, many times to many, many good people and projects.
-You are not the first, and you will not be the last person this happens to.
+Many times to many good people and projects.
+You are not the first, and you will not be the last.

 __Q: What *can* you do?__
 + Get organized.